- ALA 125: Positioning Yourself for a Successful Internship

 How to Apply for an Override

-Step 3: Select “New Experience” in the top right hand corner.
+Step 2: Select “New Experience” in the top right hand corner, fill out the form, and then click “Save” at the bottom of the page.

 NOTE: If your employer requires a letter verifying that you will receive credit, please email us at firstname.lastname@example.org.